intiface/intiface-game-haptics-router/README.md

 For XInput, we use [EasyHook](https://easyhook.github.io/) for attaching from managed C# to unmanaged C.

-For Unity, we use a combination of [Harmony](https://github.com/pardeike/Harmony/) and [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector) for attaching to the Unity assemblies.
+For Unity, we were using a combination of [Harmony](https://github.com/pardeike/Harmony/) and [SharpMonoInjector](https://github.com/warbler/SharpMonoInjector) for attaching to the Unity assemblies.
+This stopped working a while ago and needs to be rebuilt.

 **What kind of events does the GHR handle?**

-Right now, any time a gamepad or VR controller rumbles, we pass that information on to make hardware connected to the GHR rumble.
+Right now, any time a gamepad rumbles, we pass that information on to make hardware connected to the GHR rumble.

 In the future, we do plan on supporting game specific mods.